Monday, April 7, 2014

 Gabriel did not raise his sandal-covered foot, nor did he roll up a news paper and crush the interloper.

 Instead he turned down the flame, reached into his pocket, found his phone, and called me.
-Then he retreated from the kitchen, and backed away from the big spider, and slowly exited the kitchen.
+Then he backed away from the big spider, and slowly exited the kitchen.

 Before I could pick up, the tarantula resumed its trek and followed Gabriel out of the kitchen, down the hall, around the corner, and then under the door into Gabriel's bedroom.
 It climbed up the wall, about eye-high, and then stopped, head up.